MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/architecture/interactables.md

 - `MRTKBaseInteractable : XRBaseInteractable`
     - This class offers filtering and flagging for different types of interactors.
 While the base XRI `XRBaseInteractable` doesn't discriminate between interactor types, `MRTKBaseInteractable` provides convenience functions for checking whether common types of interactions are occurring.
 Convenience properties like `IsGazeHovered` or `IsGrabSelected` are shortcuts to querying whether a participating interactor implements a given interface (correspondingly, `IGazeInteractor` or `IGrabInteractor`).
 These flags are more performant than iterating through the list of `interactorsHovering` or `interactorsSelecting`.
 In addition, `MRTKBaseInteractable` can filter/reject certain types of interactors in the case that the developer wishes to exclude certain input modalities.
 - `StatefulInteractable : MRTKBaseInteractable`
-  - While `MRTKBaseInteractable` simply adds flags and filters, and avoids adding any additional state to the interactable, `StatefulInteractable` introduces useful stateful features like toggling and variable selection.
+  - While `MRTKBaseInteractable` adds flags and filters, and avoids adding any additional state to the interactable, `StatefulInteractable` introduces useful stateful features like toggling and variable selection.

 ## Strict separation of state and visuals

 In MRTK 2.x, interactables were often responsible for driving their own visual effects, be it the compressing of a 3D button, a hover effect, or even just changing color on a click.
-The limitation of this approach is that the interaction logic is tightly bound to the visuals; if you were to redesign the visuals or use a different size/shape/displacement/etc of button, the interaction script itself would need to change.
+The limitation of this approach is that the interaction logic is tightly bound to the visuals.
+If you were to redesign the visuals or use a different size/shape/displacement/etc. of button, the interaction script itself would need to change.

-In MRTK3, **interactables are pure state and interaction.** The interactable doesn't render any visual changes or effects based on its internal state; it's purely a collection of state and interaction logic that's highly portable between visual presentation setups.
+In MRTK3, **interactables are pure state and interaction.** The interactable doesn't render any visual changes or effects based on its internal state.
+It's purely a collection of state and interaction logic that's highly portable between visual presentation setups.

 ![Strict isolation of state and visuals](images/pressable.png)

 The same `PressableButton` script can be used to build a squishy ball, a pressable "trackpad"-like plane, or an abstract pressable that issues network events on press.
 The `PressableButton` script doesn't even care "where" it is; it could be inside a Canvas, or on a rigidbody.

 To drive visuals, a separate "visual driver" is used to poll the state from the interactable and render the appropriate feedback. `StateVisualizer` is the recommended low-code method for driving common visual feedback effects from interactable state, but developers are free to write their own custom visual drivers.
-For example, our button components generally use `StateVisualizer` for their advanced 3D + shader-based feedback effects, but we also provide an example `BasicPressableButtonVisuals` that shows how an extremely simple visual driver can be authored in code.
+For example, our button components generally use `StateVisualizer` for their advanced 3D + shader-based feedback effects, but we also provide an example `BasicPressableButtonVisuals` that shows how a simple visual driver can be authored in code.

 ## Variable selection

 `StatefulInteractable`'s most useful additional feature over the base XRI functionality is support for variable `Selectedness`.
 While base XRI interactables are either selected or not selected, MRTK's `StatefulInteractable`s can be any floating-point fraction of selected.

-This concept is extremely useful when working in XR, since nearly all forms of input are no longer binary states.
+This concept is useful when working in XR, since nearly all forms of input are no longer binary states.
 Motion controllers often have analog triggers (or analog grips!), hand interactions can provide a variable "pinchedness", and volumetric press interactions can depress a button or pushable surface by a varying amount.
 You see these variable, analog interactions everywhere in XR, and MRTK is equipped to help developers build delightful interactions on top of these analog inputs.

 A wide range of different interactors and types of interactions can all contribute together to the overall Selectedness of an interactable.
 Notably, all interactors that implement `IVariableSelectInteractor` contribute their analog selection amount, typically through a `max()` of all participating interactors.
 This variable amount is combined with the binary, non-variable selections coming from vanilla-style interactors.